DIY bathroom remodel…

 We’ve moved into week 5, of our DIY bathroom remodel, and we’re barely stayin’ alive!

 *This post includes affiliate links for your convenience.
 Please see my full disclosure policy located HERE.*

 The vanities are up!!
 Thanks to some expert Ikea assembly from my brother-in-law Troy, of Nashville Flipped fame.
 I *should* tell you that because of his expert construction skills, it took almost no time at all.

 Gotta love Ikea assembly projects (she says rolling eyes and biting tongue til bleeding).

 These are floating, wall mounted vanities, which I totally dig.
 In a long, skinny room like this, I chose them because we wanted to do anything we could to help the room seem a bit larger and more open.
 Having them float gives a bit of an illusion that the room is a tad wider.
 Plus, there’s room for the kids step stools underneath…bonus.

-Besides getting the vanities plumbed and mounted, week 5 has been all about moulding.
-Moulding and paint.
-We put up crown, and here’s a shot it before painting.
+Besides getting the vanities plumbed and mounted, week 5 has been all about molding.
+Molding and paint.
+We put up the crown, and here’s a shot it before painting.

 We added a small piece of trim about 2″ below the typical stock piece of crown to help make it feel beefier and more substantial.
 Crown is kind of expensive no matter what, so I would rather spend a little more to make it stand out…otherwise, it kind of gets lost and wasted.